eiskalteschatten/BookJournal/README.md

 - Organize them in categories
 - Update mechanism
 - Dark and light themes
+- Automatically fetch book information based on the ISBN - https://openlibrary.org/dev/docs/api/books

 ### 1.1
 - Search
 - Reading stats
-- Automatically fetch book information based on the ISBN
+- Sort books by field in the book form

 ### 1.2
-- Print book
+- Print a book
 - Export book as PDF

 ### Future